VinaLx/VinaLx.github.io/_posts/2018-11-28-haskell-lens-1.md

 ### `Identity`, the functor of "no functor"

 Ignoring the `Left` part of `Either` means ...
 Eh, if we look back, we don't really need any functor there, `(a -> b) -> s -> t` is just fine.
-But if you force me to add one, for the greater good...
+But if we really want to add one, for the greater good...
+I would say `Identity`.

 ```haskell
 -- Data.Functor.Identity